Compound USD Coin (CUSDC) Price Hits $0.0229

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Compound USD Coin was first traded on July 8th, 2020.
 Compound USD Coin’s total supply is 26,605,059,821 tokens and its circulating supply is 26,605,059,812 tokens.
-The official website for Compound USD Coin is compound.finance.
+Compound USD Coin’s official message board is medium.com/compound-finance.
 Compound USD Coin’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
+Compound USD Coin’s official website is compound.finance.
 The Reddit community for Compound USD Coin is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
-Compound USD Coin’s official message board is medium.com/compound-finance.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.